Exploring new physics in the dark sector at CMS: Conclusion

 \section{Conclusion}

 The CMS experiment has made multiple new contributions to exploring the dark sector, searching for challenging signatures.
 Dedicated data streams provide opportunities for exploring new parameter space.
-The Run 2 parking and the Run 3 scouting data sets were utilised to search for dark showers.
-The analyses imposed stringent limits on three dark shower benchmark models, and complementarity between the data sets is achieved.
-A first search for the SVJ$\ell$ signature has been performed using the full Run 2 data set.
+The Run 2 parking and the Run 3 scouting data sets were utilised to search for dark showers, and the analyses imposed complementary limits on three dark shower benchmark models.
+Furthermore, a first search for the SVJ$\ell$ signature has been performed using the full Run 2 data set.